Amulet-Team/construction-specification/specifications/version_0/section_data_table.md

 A section data entry includes the data contained within a specified volume.

+Each volume must fit within a single sub-chunk where a sub-chunk is a 16x16x16 region of blocks with the first alligned with 0,0,0.
+This means that a section can be at most 16x16x16 blocks however it can be smaller by modifying the minimum coordinates and/or the section shape.

+There can be multiple sections per sub-chunk.

 Each section data entry is a gzip'd binary TAG_Compound with the following structure:

     TAG_Compound({